Hikers at Anthony's Nose in the Hudson Highlands

 In 2021, the Hudson River Valley Greenway launched a program to collect trail visitation data along the 275-mile HRVG Trail from New York City to Washington County.
 This initiative will generate valuable insights into the public’s use of individual Hudson Valley trail segments, and allow the Greenway to refine projections of total visitation to the Empire State Trail.
 Trail count data will be provided to state agencies, local governments, non-profit groups, and the general public – to inform trail operations, maintenance, and tourism promotion efforts.

-The 2022 report can be found on the Land Trail page below under "Trail Visitation Reports"
+Annual reports can be found on the Land Trail page below under "Trail Visitation Reports"

 A 750-mile multi-use trail from New York City to Canada and from Albany to Buffalo that connects the Hudson River Valley Greenway Trail and the Erie Canalway Trail, and is the largest statewide multi-use trail in the nation.